EsliStavenga/qwc2-demo-app/doc/QWC2_Documentation.md

     python3 qwc2/scripts/themesConfig.py

-If you want to manage multiple `themesConfig.json` files, you can specify which while should be processed by the theme generation script via the `QWC2_THEMES_CONFIG` environment variable.
+If you want to manage multiple `themesConfig.json` files, you can specify which file should be processed by the theme generation script via the `QWC2_THEMES_CONFIG` environment variable.

 ### Implementing search providers in `js/SearchProviders.js`